Aryalexa/42-b2bRoot/Good_to_know.md

 ```

 ### 🟧 What is AppArmor?
-- AppArmor (Application Armor) is a Linux security module that provides Mandatory Access Control (MAC) by confining programs to a limited set of resources and actions.
+- AppArmor (Application Armor) is a Linux kernel security module
+  - it provides Mandatory Access Control (MAC) by confining programs to a limited set of resources and actions.
 - why: to restrict the capabilities of individual programs to minimize the potential damage they can cause if compromised.
 - MAC works based on policies set by the system administrator or security policies defined by the organization (the organization's security team or IT administrators).
 Unlike discretionary access control (DAC), where users have control over their own objects, MAC is enforced by the operating system and restricts users' ability to change access controls.
+- AppArmor is an effective and easy-to-use Linux application security system.
+AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.
 - AppArmor is commonly used on Ubuntu and other Debian-based distributions, while SELinux is often found on Red Hat and CentOS systems.

 ### 🟧 Check installed packages